djeada/Vtk-Examples/notes/04_visualization_techniques.md

 * `vtkGlyph3D` = flexible “general glyph engine”
 * `vtkHedgeHog` = fast, direct “spikes for vectors”

-**Do:** start with HedgeHog when you want quick vector direction checks.
+**Do** start with HedgeHog when you want quick vector direction checks.
-**Don’t:** jump straight to complex glyphs when you’re still validating the data.
+**Don’t** jump straight to complex glyphs when you’re still validating the data.

 #### Example: Creating Glyphs